imteekay/machine-learning-research/courses/genomic-data-science/introduction-genomics/README.md

 - DNA polymerase: catalyzes the creation of DNA molecules
 - PCR: amplify specific DNA sequences, or make many, many copies of a particular segment of DNA
   - Cycles of heating and cooling to repeatedly denature the DNA

+## Next Generation Sequencing  (NGS)

+- Sequencing
+  - Take a DNA template and copy through DNA polymerase
+  - The template DNA is fragmented and attached to a slide.
+Millions of copies of these fragments are then created in clusters using PCR.
+  - To read the sequence, labeled nucleotides with fluorescent colors and a reversible terminator are added.
+  - The polymerase adds one labeled base at a time, a picture is taken to identify the color, the terminator is removed, and the process repeats.
+This allows millions of sequences to be read in parallel.